vaddee/RemindMe/README.md

 # RemindMe - Your Personal Reminder App

 **RemindMe** is a mobile application built with **React Native**, **Expo**, and **Firebase**.
-It helps users remember important dates, such as birthdays and holidays like Valentine's Day.
+It helps users remember important dates, such as birthdays and holidays like Independence day.
 The app allows users to create a list of people, save their personal preferences, and receive reminders before important dates.

 ---